etienneandre/PolyOp/README.md

 Basic call syntax:

 ```
-polyop examples/example.polyop`
+polyop examples/example.polyop
 ```

 See examples of the input syntax in `examples/example.polyop`.

 (Some more examples in `tests/testcases/`)

-For any information, please feel free to contact me. https://lipn.univ-paris13.fr/~andre/
+For any information, please feel free to contact me:

+https://lipn.univ-paris13.fr/~andre/